 Introduction

-The purpose of this project is to develop the requested software solution for an event, making it user friendly and easy to access records, transactions, users information, and overall data about the event.
+The purpose of this project is to develop asoftware solution for a client organizing events.
+The solution …. making it user friendly and easy to access records, transactions, users information, and overall data about the event.
 The intended audience of the ‘LARP Event Software Solution’ project plan includes the client, the project sponsor, the project mentor, and the project team.

 The Client

 Events International, a commercial company, is organizing an event to make profit.
 Their representative for this project is André A. Postma.
-They requested the assistance of Eloniah Software Solution to handle the software aspect of the event.
+They requested the assistance of Eloniah Software Solution to develop a software system for the event that makes …..

 The Team